 I admit it.
-I used to just be a dog person.
+I used to just be a ‘dog person’.
 Sure, I’d grown up with dogs AND cats, but they were mostly barn cats that did their own thing, and aside from playing with the half-wild kittens when they were still young enough to handle, there wasn’t a whole lot of interaction.
 They were kind of typical cats.
-They did their thing and us humans, did ours.
-It wasn’t that I didn’t like cats, I’d just never been as close to a cat as I had my dogs.
-That give-or-take-them mentality followed me into adulthood, until five years ago this week, when a little orange and cream swirled cat changed how I feel about cats.
+They did their thing and us humans did ours.
+It wasn’t that I didn’t like cats, I’d just never been as close to a cat as I had dogs.
+That give-or-take-them mentality followed me into adulthood, until five years ago this week, when a little orange and cream swirled cat forever changed how I feel about cats.

-Five years ago this week, I was in the house early one evening when my four dogs at the time, started making a very loud commotion outside.
-It was the kind of serious commotion that warranted a hasty look to see what was causing the ruckus.
-Had my dream of Jason Statham getting lost in my area come true??!!
+It was five years ago this week, that I was in the house early one evening when my four dogs at the time, started making a very loud commotion outside.
+It was the kind of serious commotion that warranted a hasty look to see what was causing such a ruckus.
 I hurried outside, expecting to see a masked man with an axe, or possibly a stray Komodo dragon in the yard.
 The barking was that intense.

 Having to go back through the garage to get into the house, one of my dogs, determined that this was NOT a friendly, was viciously barking and jumping up, trying to get a piece of the cat.
 As I tried to calmly (so as not to yell in the cat’s face) tell my dog to get down and back off, I was afraid he was going to try to snatch the cat out of my arms.
 It was very tense.
 Worse yet, I expected the cat at any second, to climb up my neck and face to get away from the very loud and aggressive dog.
 He remained calm and cool.
 It was truly unbelievable, and an experience I will never forget.

-Training the dogs not to bother him proved to be quite easy, once they determined he was not a threat of any kind and seeing how I interacted with him reinforced the whole ‘pack leadership’ role I play around here.
+Training the dogs not to bother our new feline member proved to be quite easy.
+Once they determined he was not a threat of any kind and saw how I interacted with him, it reinforced the whole ‘pack leadership’ role I play around here.
 After a couple weeks of close supervision and monitoring, I felt comfortable letting him come and go as he pleased without worry of anyone bothering him.
 No one ever did.

-Calling the new cat “Kitty Kitty” seemed too feminine and generic after a while, so one day, I shortened it to ‘KK’ and he came, so that became his new name.
-He went from a cat that didn’t like to be held and would wander off and do his own thing, to a cat that enjoys being held and is always close by, preferring to share a foot rest, chair seat, lap or spot close by me.
-He has taken on one of the dogs a time or two when they get too rowdy playing near me and I know he’d fight to the death for me, if he ever felt I was in real harm.
+Calling the new cat “Kitty Kitty” seemed too feminine and generic after a while, so one day I shortened it to ‘KK’ and he came, so that became his new name.
+KK went from a cat that didn’t like to be held and would wander off and do his own thing, to a cat that always comes when called, enjoys being held, and cuddling next to me or on my lap.
+He has taken on one of the dogs a time or two when they get too rowdy playing near me and I know he’d fight to the death for me if he ever felt I was in real harm.

-For having so many battle scars, he is one of the gentlest cats and whenever I take in a new cat, he’s always extremely patient, accepting and nice to them.
-As the oldest cat I have, we estimate him to be between 7-9 years old.
+For having so many battle scars, he is one of the gentlest cats in the bunch and whenever I take in a new cat, he’s always extremely patient, accepting, and nice to them.
+As the oldest cat in the group, we estimate him to be around ten years old.
 I want him to live forever.
 I say all of this even after the potty door bell nightmare I talked about here: http://savingcatsdogsandcash.com/potty-doorbell/

-KK changed the way I feel about cats, and looking back, I’m sad that it took me so long to see just how dog-like and wonderful they can be.
+KK changed the way I feel about cats and looking back, I’m sad that it took me so long to see just how dog-like and wonderful they can be.
 Somehow the universe seems to have decided to catch me up, as I now currently have more cats than dogs and I’m perfectly ok with that.
-They each have their own unique personalities and I wouldn’t trade a single one of them for a dog.
+They each have their own unique personality and I wouldn’t trade a single one of them for a dog.
 I’m also ok with never taking a vacation.
-At this point, with so many animals now, I’d miss and worry about them all too much to enjoy myself, anyway.
+At this point, with so many animals now, I’d miss and worry about them all too much to enjoy myself anyway.

 My advice to those of you that don’t consider yourself a ‘cat person’, just keep an open mind.
-While some cats can be stand-offish and only interact on their terms, there are plenty out there that are as sweet, loyal and as obedient (or more so) as any dog.
+While some cats can be stand-offish and only interact on their terms, there are plenty out there that are as sweet, loyal, and as obedient (or more so) as any dog.
 They can also be some of the funniest creatures you’ve ever been around.